Wix vs. Shopify: Which Is Better?

 When you’re comparing Wix vs. Shopify, it can be helpful to research customer reviews and see what previous and current users have to say about their experience with each platform.
 Here’s how Wix and Shopify compare on the major user review aggregators:

 4.2 stars out of 5

 4.3 stars out of 5

 4.5 stars out of 5

-We also spoke to some ecommerce entrepreneurs who have had experience using both Wix and Shopify.
-Their responses were fairly one-sided:
+Additionally, we spoke to some ecommerce entrepreneurs who have had experience using both Wix and Shopify.
+Their responses, however, were fairly one-sided: